Exponential sums over finite fields and the large sieve: Examples

-\item We consider compatible systems of representations $\rho_\lambda: \pi\to\GL_n(\Oc_\lambda)$, where $\lambda$ is a valuation on the ring of integers $\Oc$ of a number field $E/\Q$, while the results in \cite[Part II]{LarsPink92} and \cite{Lars95} are stated for the case $E=\Q$.
+\begin{remarks} \begin{enumerate} \item We consider compatible systems of representations $\rho_\lambda: \pi\to\GL_n(\Oc_\lambda)$, where $\lambda$ is a valuation on the ring of integers $\Oc$ of a number field $E/\Q$, while the results in \cite[Part II]{LarsPink92} and \cite{Lars95} are stated for the case $E=\Q$.
 One needs to be cautious before stating the natural generalizations of the results of Larsen and Pink.
-For example, under the notations of the theorem, the maximal subgroups of $G(\F_\lambda)$ are not all of the form $H(\F_\lambda)$ for $H\subset G_{\Oc_\lambda}$ a smooth $\Oc_\lambda$-subgroup scheme, unless $\F_\lambda=\F_\ell$ as in \cite[(1.1), (1.19)]{Lars95}: for instance, one has subfield subgroups. \item This does not apply to $\SO_n$, since it is not simply connected, and this assumption is required for \cite[(1.19)]{Lars95}.
+For example, under the notations of the theorem, the maximal subgroups of $G(\F_\lambda)$ are not all of the form $H(\F_\lambda)$ for $H\subset G_{\Oc_\lambda}$ a smooth $\Oc_\lambda$-subgroup scheme, unless $\F_\lambda=\F_\ell$ as in \cite[(1.1), (1.19)]{Lars95}: for instance, one has subfield subgroups. \item Theorem \ref{thm:monodromyLP} cannot be used when $G=\SO_n$, since it is not simply connected, and this assumption is required for \cite[(1.19)]{Lars95}.
 In even dimension, note that one would need additional input to determine the type ($+$ or $-$) of the monodromy groups over $\F_\lambda$. \end{enumerate} \end{remarks}